• Skip to primary navigation

 6. Almond butter - Adds nuttiness and more flavor.

-• Use peanut butter instead of almond butter.
+• Peanut butter instead of almond butter.

 • Melted butter instead of coconut oil, makes it rich.